MA and PhD Courses

-Besides the MA courses offered by the Political Science Department, students can choose from MA courses offered by other CEU departments and programs, provided that those courses are cross-listed with the Political Science Department.
+Besides the MA courses offered by the Political Science Department, students can choose from MA (and PhD) courses offered by other CEU departments and programs, provided that those courses are cross-listed with the Political Science Department.
 The list of cross-listed courses is available at the beginning of each academic year.

 Crosslisted courses in 2017/18 (subject to updates):